CYB3R-JUNKI3/Robocop-Rogue-City-VR/README.md

 (Investigating options and work-a-rounds)

 ---
-:question: _The HUD is stcuk to my head during the "Shady Meetup" mission_
+:question: _The HUD is stuck to my head during the "Shady Meetup" mission_

 :bulb: This is a work-a-round I had to settle for, you can still Aim and Shoot with your Right Motion Controller